 FREQUENCY OUT CONTROL BITS (FO <3:0>)

-These bits enable/disable the frequency output function and select the output frequency at the IRQ/F{OUT} pin.
+These bits enable/disable the frequency output function and select the output frequency at the F{OUT} pin.
 See Table 4 for frequency selection.
-When the frequency mode is enabled, it will override the alarm mode at the IRQ/F{OUT} pin.
+If all bits are set to Zero, the F{OUT} function is disabled.